localstack/localstack-extensions/aws-replicator/README.md

 5. Now we can communicate with the real AWS cloud resources, directly via LocalStack.

-To clean up the running proxy container simply click "disable" on the Replicator UI.
+To clean up the running proxy container simply click "disable" on the Cloud Proxy UI.

 ### Resource-specific proxying